HackingForNoobs/jobs/README.md

 # Purpose
 This repo is designed to help aspiring IT and Security professionals find work!

 ## Description
-Job listings are separated by cleared jobs (clearance jobs) and uncleared jobs (no clearance required).
+Job listings are separated by uncleared jobs (no clearance required), cleared jobs (clearance required), and both (uncleared & cleared).

 ### Uncleared Jobs